Inez García: Trials

 Through her contact with feminist groups, Garcia became an outspoken critic of patriarchy, accusing her own judge of prejudice and sexism.
-During the trial, Garry argued that García had acted with diminished capacity due to the trauma of her rape and García's own history of mental instability.
-The defense disappointed feminists who preferred to see García as a symbol of strength and resistance to male domination.
-It also failed to win the sympathy of the jury.
-García was convicted of second-degree murder, sentenced, and spent two years in the California Institution for Women before her appeal was heard.
+During the trial, Garry argued that García had acted with diminished capacity due to the trauma of her rape and a history of mental instability.
+Not only did this defense fail to win the sympathy of the jury, it also disappointed feminists who preferred to project the image of García as a symbol of strength and resistance to male dominance.
+García was convicted of second-degree murder, sentenced, and served two years of a five-year-to-life sentence in the California Institution for Women before her appeal was heard.

-Retrial

-In her retrial, García was represented by the feminist attorney Susan Jordan.
+During her retrial, García was defended by the feminist lawyer Susan Jordan.
 Jordan dropped the "diminished capacity" defense, instead arguing simple self-defense.
-The argument convinced the jury, who exonerated the defendant.
+The argument convinced the jury, which exonerated the defendant.

 Aftermath

 The case was construed in legal circles as a ruling in favor of a woman's right to use deadly force against sexual assault.
-García herself continued to advocate for the rights of women and rape victims, but her activism diminished as a result of infirmity.
-Toward the end of her life she battled cancer and died in February 2003 at Miami.
+García herself continued to advocate for the rights of women and rape victims, but her activism diminished as a result of her infirmity.
+Toward the end of her life, she battled cancer and died in February 2003 in Miami.

-As a cause celebrity, her case inspired numerous works of art and music, including the Beverly Grant folk song "Inez", performed with the group The Human Condition; Marge Piercy's poem "For Inez Garcia"; and Jayne Cortez's poem "Rape."
+As a cause celebrity, her case inspired numerous works of art and music, including the Beverly Grant folk song "Inez", performed with the group The Human Condition; Marge Piercy's poem "For Inez Garcia"; and (partly, along with Joan Little) inspired Jayne Cortez's poem "Rape."